The Rise and Fall of 20th Century American Civility

 1. Did Supreme Court Increase Polarity?

-Court Allowed State Redistricting Plans, Schools Integration/busing/housing, Abortion
+Court Allowed State Redistricting Plans, Schools Integration/busing/housing, and abortion

 2. Has Political Control Affected Civility?